cwebba1/eleventyone/app/blog/2022-07-20-eleventy-is-my-new-jamstack.md

 tags: ['post', 'featured']
 image: assets/images/Little-Boy-Lost_1920_Dorothy-Lathrop.jpeg
 imageAlt: Little Boy Lost, 1920, by Dorothy Lathrop
-description: Eleventy is a tjavascript-based templating system gaining tracktion in the web development comunity.
+description: Eleventy is a JavaScript-based templating system gaining traction in the web development community.
 It is facile, fast and flexible.
 ---

 <h3>What you love is what you do</h3>